hakimshifat/ONotes1/Presentation-3.md

 Aurpy:

 Shifat: In Conclusion, lets summerize the entire thing from beginning.
 We have seen What is mental health and why it is important.
-We have learned that it is as important as Physical health for a persons wellbeing.
-We have seen the examp
+We have learned that it is as important as Physical health for a persons overall health and wellbeing.
+We have seen the examples and causes of mental health condition.
+We have also seen the m